BBBase-EHeresy/PPPub/docs/rules_manual/advanced_rules.md

 #### CARRYING OTHER MODELS (PRISONERS, UNCONSCIOUS ALLIES AND CORPSES...)

-There are times when a model will need to carry a fallen ally or a prisoner — this is typically only done in Narrative Play, in which case the models that are eligible to carry are clearly explained in the Scenario special rules.
+There are times when a model will need to carry a fallen ally or a prisoner â€” this is typically only done in Narrative Play, in which case the models that are eligible to carry are clearly explained in the Scenario special rules.
 The weight of the model being carried (in relation to the bearer's brawniness) will determine how the burden is treated.

 A model is a Light Object if its Defence value is half of the Strength of the bearer, or less.
 A model is a Heavy Object if its Defence value is greater than half of the Strength of the bearer.